Standard in development – ASC Farm Standard

 The ASC’s public consultations follow ISEAL’s Code of Good Practice for Setting Social and Environmental Standards, which stipulates that stakeholders have sufficient time and opportunity to provide input on the standard and can see how their input has been taken into account.

 Feedback from both consultations will be used to adapt the proposals.
 The Farm Standard’s P1 and P3 requirements, covering legal and social indicators respectively, will go through an additional round of consultation in March/April 2022, and are due to be released in 2022.
 The Standard will capture evolving best social and environmental aquaculture practices and be streamlined to ensure consistent auditing is possible.

-Fish Welfare is currently open for public consultations until the end of October 2021.
+Fish Welfare is was open for public consultations September/October 2021.
 The next round of public consultation for the remaining P2 indicators will take place in March/April 2022, together with P1 and P3.
 After this feedback has been collated and reflected upon, a final round of public consultation on the complete proposed P2 will take place in September 2022, with pilots running in parallel.
 The Farm Standard is scheduled for release in 2023 and targeted to become operational in 2024.

 - 8 March - 7 May 2021